VasilisMpletsos/WifiWorld/README.md

 # Wifi_Plaza

 This is prototype site in order to make informations about many wifi global and have access to wifi in many town of the world if possible!
-I am not gonna publish the site though because i don;t know if it is legal, but if you want feel free to copy my work!
+I am not gonna publish the site though because i don't know if it is legal, but if you want feel free to copy my work!

 ## Requirments
 1. MongoDB